SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \subsection{Input and Output}

-As shown in the left of Figure~\ref{fig:overview}, the inputs to \project consist of: (1) \textbf{Many-Core Workload}: workloads are composed of basic I/O, communication, and compute instructions such as \textit{read}, \textit{recv}, and \textit{conv}.
-The framework supports arbitrary task-to-core mappings~\cite{280874,9076333,hanson2023si}.
-In our implementation, we use a Gemini-like~\cite{cai2024gemini} mapping for evaluation; (2) \textbf{Arch Config}: the specification of target hardware architecture, which enables analysis across different many-core systems; (3) \textbf{Probe Config}: parameters that determine what data to collect, where to place probes, and how to store the collected traces data; (4) \textbf{Failure Model}: definitions of fail-slow behavior, including duration, degradation rate, and other settings.
+As shown in the left of Figure~\ref{fig:overview}, the inputs to \project consist of: (1) \textbf{DNN Workload}: DNN models are composed of operators such as convolution, pooling, and data movement instructions including \textit{read}, \textit{send}, and \textit{recv}.
+The framework supports arbitrary operator-to-core mappings~\cite{280874,9076333,hanson2023si}.
+In our implementation, we use a Gemini-like~\cite{cai2024gemini} mapping strategy for evaluation; (2) \textbf{Arch Config}: the specification of the target spatial DNN accelerator architecture, which enables analysis across different hardware platforms; (3) \textbf{Probe Config}: parameters that determine what execution information to collect, where to place probes at operator boundaries, and how to store the collected trace data; (4) \textbf{Failure Model}: definitions of fail-slow behavior, including failure duration, performance degradation rate, and affected components.

-Given these inputs, \project automatically generates probed instructions, collects runtime traces, and performs fail-slow analysis.
-The outputs fall into two categories: \textbf{fail-slow detection results}, including fail-slow root cause, SL-Recorder’s optimal parameters, and the overhead of data collection and storage; and \textbf{system-level information}, such as total simulation time and execution latency.
+The outputs fall into two categories: \textbf{fail-slow detection results}, including the root causes, SL-Recorder's optimal compression parameters, and the overhead of data collection and storage; and \textbf{system-level metrics}, such as total inference time and per-layer execution latency.